 Step 6

-Add the milk, stirring constantly, to make the mixture smooth.
+Add the milk, stirring constantly, until the mixture is smooth.

 Step 7